himanshik21/Widget-Dashboard/README.md

 5.Responsive Design: The application is fully responsive, ensuring that the interface works well on various screen sizes, including mobile devices.

+6.Local Storage Persistence: The application leverages local storage to ensure that added widgets are not lost when the page is refreshed, providing a seamless user experience.

 ## Table of Contents

 - [Installation](#installation)